prophecymud/mud.prophecy.lu/source/index.markdown

 Prophecy offers 91 mortal levels and the choice of going PK set at any time.
 Player Killing is encouraged but restricted to a 10 level range.
 Roleplaying is also highly encouraged and you are asked to use an unique name for your character in order to retain the MUD's roleplaying atmosphere.

-If you have what it takes you may eventually join one of our clans and defend your clan's honor either as a Guardian of the West or in the Army of Angaraks.
-For those who sympathize with neither power there is always the choice of joining the Neutral clan or the despised Clan of the Bear.
+If you have what it takes you may eventually join one of our PK clans and defend your clan's honor either as a Guardian of the West or in the Army of Angaraks.
+For those who sympathize with neither power there is always the choice of joining the Legions of Neutral or the despised Bear Cult.

 Whether you're a returning player or completely new, come join us!